PaulBouchier/can_finder/aider_find_cans.md

         - position.y = (range * sin(theta))
         - position.x = (range * cos(theta))
         - fill position.z and the orientation fields with 0.0
+  - For the closest sequence only, populate a geometry_msgs/msg/Point message called 'range_bearing' as follows:
+    - x = midpoint range
+    - y = theta
+  - Publish the 'range_bearing' message to the '/closest_range_bearing' topic
 ```